Evolution of the Criteria and Standards

 The criteria and standards used to develop, review, and assess school district and county office of education budgets and interim financial reports were developed through the collaborative effort of an advisory committee that included representatives from numerous local educational agency associations and state agencies.
 The criteria and standards were originally adopted by the State Board of Education (SBE) in May 1989 and were revised in 1999 and 2000.

 The criteria and standards were next revised in 2005 pursuant to Assembly Bill (AB) 2756 (Chapter 52, Statutes of 2004), as the result of several emergency loans to school districts.
-Consequently, the Legislature added a number of new criteria to expand the information requested in the existing criteria and standards and improve the identification of fiscal warning signs.
+The Legislature added a number of new criteria to expand the information requested in the existing criteria and standards and to improve the identification of fiscal warning signs.
 These revisions were approved by the SBE in July 2005.

 Because of the magnitude of the 2005 changes, the CDE recognized that it might be desirable to revisit and revise the criteria and standards again in the near future.
 It did so in 2007, and the SBE approved the resulting changes in March 2008.
 The 2008 changes were primarily technical, designed to produce more balanced results and a better warning system.
 Most of the revisions were to adjust those standards, or thresholds, that were resulting in a very high “failure” rate which was not necessarily indicative of fiscal distress.